Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 Recovery in practice depends on five variables that differ across issuers: the legal form of the issuer entity, who controls the collateral, the role of any independent agent at the collateral layer, the governing law of the token instrument, and how holder records are maintained.
 Each variable produces a different answer to the same failure question.

-Comparison: the five variables across three issuers
+Comparison: the five variables across the issuer models

 The table below compares the five variables that shape each issuer’s intended recovery path.

-| xStocks (Backed) | Ondo Global Markets | Dinari dShares | |
+| xStocks (Backed) | Ondo Global Markets | Dinari dShares | Binance bStocks | |

-| Issuer entity | Backed Assets (JE) Limited — Jersey SPV intended to be bankruptcy-remote, fully owned by Backed Finance AG (Switzerland) | Ondo Global Markets (BVI) Limited — BVI SPV intended to be bankruptcy-remote, 90.01% owned by Flux Finance Inc. | Dinari, Inc. — SEC-registered transfer agent under Section 17A(c); affiliated broker-dealer registration through Dinari Securities, LLC (FINRA / SIPC member) |
+| Issuer entity | Backed Assets (JE) Limited — Jersey SPV intended to be bankruptcy-remote, fully owned by Backed Finance AG (Switzerland) | Ondo Global Markets (BVI) Limited — BVI SPV intended to be bankruptcy-remote, 90.01% owned by Flux Finance Inc. | Dinari, Inc. — SEC-registered transfer agent under Section 17A(c); affiliated broker-dealer registration through Dinari Securities, LLC (FINRA / SIPC member) | BTech Holdings Limited — Binance group affiliate; issuer prospectuses approved by the ADGM FSRA; described as a bankruptcy-remote issuing entity |

-| Token instrument | Tracker certificate (bearer debt instrument) under Liechtenstein FMA-approved prospectus; Swiss law applicable | Structured note (debt instrument) governed by Swiss law under the Issuer’s Sales Terms; sold under Regulation S | Tokenized US securities under Regulation S |
+| Token instrument | Tracker certificate (bearer debt instrument) under Liechtenstein FMA-approved prospectus; Swiss law applicable | Structured note (debt instrument) governed by Swiss law under the Issuer’s Sales Terms; sold under Regulation S | Tokenized US securities under Regulation S | Certificate representing certain financial instruments under ADGM FSMR (para 92, Schedule 1); offered only via approved prospectus in the ADGM, no US persons |

-| Collateral custodian | Alpaca Securities LLC (US shares, FINRA-regulated, SIPC member); InCore Bank (cash leg); Lloyd’s of London $175M aggregate supplemental coverage | Alpaca Securities (US shares) + BitGo Bank & Trust (cash and stablecoin balances); 100.5% minimum collateralization | Alpaca appears in Dinari’s documented issuance/redemption flow; backing assets are described as held with brokers / third-party brokerage accounts |
+| Collateral custodian | Alpaca Securities LLC (US shares, FINRA-regulated, SIPC member); InCore Bank (cash leg); Lloyd’s of London $175M aggregate supplemental coverage | Alpaca Securities (US shares) + BitGo Bank & Trust (cash and stablecoin balances); 100.5% minimum collateralization | Alpaca appears in Dinari’s documented issuance/redemption flow; backing assets are described as held with brokers / third-party brokerage accounts | Described as 1:1 with a regulated custodian / broker-custodian, ring-fenced, segregated, daily Proof of Collateral; specific broker-custodian not named in materials reviewed |

-| Independent agent | Security Agent under a three-party Account Control Agreement, with authority to take control of collateral accounts if token holders’ rights are not upheld | Ankura Trust Company — both Verification Agent (daily attestation) and Security Agent (first-priority perfected security interest) | Transfer agent recordkeeping function under SEC Section 17A(c) framework |
+| Independent agent | Security Agent under a three-party Account Control Agreement, with authority to take control of collateral accounts if token holders’ rights are not upheld | Ankura Trust Company — both Verification Agent (daily attestation) and Security Agent (first-priority perfected security interest) | Transfer agent recordkeeping function under SEC Section 17A(c) framework | No equivalent independent security agent or control-agreement role is named in the public materials reviewed; daily Proof of Collateral is described as a verification mechanism |

-| Failure path (intended) | Security Agent takes control of segregated collateral accounts; proceeds distributed under prospectus terms; Jersey insolvency law applies to issuer entity | Under specified default procedures, token holders may be able to direct Ankura Trust to take possession of collateral, exchange it for cash, and distribute proceeds; BVI insolvency law applies to issuer entity | Transfer agent records maintained under SEC transfer-agent rules; underlying held with brokers; broker-dealer custody protections may become relevant at the broker-dealer layer, including SIPC only if the relevant statutory conditions are met |
+| Failure path (intended) | Security Agent takes control of segregated collateral accounts; proceeds distributed under prospectus terms; Jersey insolvency law applies to issuer entity | Under specified default procedures, token holders may be able to direct Ankura Trust to take possession of collateral, exchange it for cash, and distribute proceeds; BVI insolvency law applies to issuer entity | Transfer agent records maintained under SEC transfer-agent rules; underlying held with brokers; broker-dealer custody protections may become relevant at the broker-dealer layer, including SIPC only if the relevant statutory conditions are met | Not detailed in the public materials reviewed; recovery would likely depend on the issuer’s governing documents, the ADGM offering framework, and the applicable custody arrangements — these should be checked in issuer / venue documentation |

-| What this does not mean | Not a direct shareholder claim against the underlying companies; Lloyd’s $175M is aggregate, not per-holder retail protection | Not equivalent to direct US brokerage account ownership; Swiss-law debt instrument under BVI issuer is a claim on the SPV’s collateral, not on the underlying companies | Not automatically a direct broker-dealer customer relationship; SIPC at the broker-dealer layer is not the same as a token holder’s direct SIPC claim |
+| What this does not mean | Not a direct shareholder claim against the underlying companies; Lloyd’s $175M is aggregate, not per-holder retail protection | Not equivalent to direct US brokerage account ownership; Swiss-law debt instrument under BVI issuer is a claim on the SPV’s collateral, not on the underlying companies | Not automatically a direct broker-dealer customer relationship; SIPC at the broker-dealer layer is not the same as a token holder’s direct SIPC claim | Not a direct shareholder claim against the underlying companies; “ring-fenced” and “bankruptcy-remote” are issuer-level descriptions to verify against the prospectus, not independently documented here |

-| Main unresolved risk | Timing and document interpretation in Jersey insolvency proceedings; coordination across Switzerland (Backed AG) and Jersey (issuer SPV) | BVI insolvency timing; enforcement coordination between Ankura, custodians, and any Swiss-law adjudication; collateral sufficiency under stress liquidation | Record reconciliation in stress conditions; Regulation S boundary in any redistribution scenario; cross-broker custody coordination |
+| Main unresolved risk | Timing and document interpretation in Jersey insolvency proceedings; coordination across Switzerland (Backed AG) and Jersey (issuer SPV) | BVI insolvency timing; enforcement coordination between Ankura, custodians, and any Swiss-law adjudication; collateral sufficiency under stress liquidation | Record reconciliation in stress conditions; Regulation S boundary in any redistribution scenario; cross-broker custody coordination | Counterparty concentration — issuer, trading venue, and conversion broker affiliated within one group; plus the absence of a publicly documented security-agent / default-enforcement procedure of the kind the SPV paths publish |

 xStocks: the Jersey SPV path